 Unable to maintain spontaneous breathing, ventilator patients are at greater risk and require specialized care.

 These patients are at greater risk of developing infections because their respiratory systems are already compromised.
-At CareMeridian, the chance of infection is significantly lessened due to the small size of each facility and the training of staff in airway care.
+At CareMeridian, the chance of infection is significantly less due to the small size of each facility and the training of staff in airway care.

 The CareMeridian Difference.

 Beginning with a careful assessment of a patient’s respiratory function, a personalized ventilator care program is established and, once administered, staff is proactive in preventing many complications commonly associated with vent care, including infection.

 Nursing staff doesn’t function alone in ventilator care, but is part of an interdisciplinary team that includes speech and respiratory therapists, and consultant pulmonary specialists when needed.
 The CareMeridian team has been highly successful with weaning patients from ventilator support, oxygen therapy, and the discontinuation of artificial airways.